harmonic-ai/datasets/minif2f/README.md

 To accurately assess our system's capabilities, we have made several improvements to MiniF2F:

 1. We translated the problem statements to Lean 4, the leading system for formal mathematics today
 2. We re-split the 488 problems uniformly randomly into a training set of 390 problems, a validation set of 48 problems, and a test set of 50 problems.
-4
 3. We ensured that each formal statement is associated with an accurate natural-language statement, allowing us to evaluate autoformalization capabilities.
-4. We fixed many incorrect formalizations, including several theorem statements that became trivial or impossible in their original Lean encodings 5
+4. We fixed many incorrect formalizations, including several theorem statements that became trivial or impossible in their original Lean encodings.

 Our work builds upon We began with formal statements released by the [Hoskinson Center](https://huggingface.co/datasets/hoskinson-center/minif2f-lean4), themselves derived from [Facebook Research’s fork](https://github.com/facebookresearch/miniF2F) which fixed several issues with the [original benchmark](https://github.com/openai/miniF2).